Qasem-moh/reading-notes/301/class-03.md

     const arrayTwo=['C','D']
     const bigArray=[...arrayOne,...arrayTwo]
     console.log(...bigArray)

 4- Give an example of using the spread operator to add a new item to an array.

+    const arrayOne=['A','B']
+    const bigArray=[...arrayOne,'C','D']
+    console.log(...bigArray)

 5- Give an example of using the spread operator to combine two objects into one

+    const user = {name: "Qasem"}
+    const userId = {id: 5}

+    const datauser = {...user,...userId}
+    console.log(datauser);

+1- In the video, what is the first step that the developer does to pass functions between components?

+    create  anew function and use state and map function

+2- In your own words, what does the increment function do?

+    it will change value by state goals

+3- How can you pass a method from a parent component into a child component?

+    by using setstate

+4- How does the child component invoke a method that was passed to it from a parent component?

+    bu using super()